Avatr 11

-The Avatr 11 (阿维塔11 (Ā wéi tǎ 11); pronounced "one one" or "yao yao" in Chinese, not "eleven") is an electric mid-size luxury crossover SUV produced by Avatr Technology, a joint venture between Changan Automobile, lithium-ion battery provider CATL.
+The Avatr 11 (阿维塔11 (Ā wéi tǎ 11); pronounced "one one" or "yao yao" in Chinese, not "eleven") is a battery electric and extended range mid-size luxury crossover SUV produced by Avatr Technology, a joint venture between Changan Automobile and lithium-ion battery provider CATL.
 It is the first vehicle under the Avatr brand.
 In 2018, a joint venture formed between Changan and Nio.
 Later, CATL replaced Nio as the second biggest shareholder when Nio withdrew during a financial crisis.
 Right now, Changan holds 40.99% of shares, and CATL owns 17.1%.
 Huawei has no shares in Avatr while supplying the hardware including electric motors and software for intelligent driving, connectivity, and infotainment.